dfuse-io/ice/TUTORIAL.md

 `boot.sh` reads from the config file at `contract/bootstrapping/bootseq.yaml` to execute operations on our testnet.
 In the `bootseq.yaml` file, we define the operations to perform on our chain.
 In this case, we create the system accounts for EOSIO contracts and deploy them.
 We also create 4 accounts: one account named `dfuse.ice` which is where we will deploy our smart contract, and three accounts named `msdelisle`, `mrkauffman`, and `theboss` with tokens for us to use.
 These accounts are also delegated [CPU](https://developers.eos.io/welcome/latest/overview/core_concepts/#cpu), [NET](https://developers.eos.io/welcome/latest/overview/core_concepts/#network-net), and [RAM](https://developers.eos.io/welcome/latest/overview/core_concepts/#ram).
 The script also handles deploying the compiled ICE smart contract to the `dfuse.ice` account.

-A successful `dfuseeos` start by `boot.sh` will list the _dfuse for EOSIO_ applications that were launched with their url with their relevant links:
+A successful `dfuseeos` start by `boot.sh` will list the _dfuse for EOSIO_ applications that were launched with their relevant links.
+We don't need those for now, but it's nice to know they will be there when we need them.

 ```
 Dashboard:        http://localhost:8081